kdm9/windowlickR/README.md

 # WindowLickR

-A R/`foreach` interface to genome windows of genetic variation in BCF files.
+A R/`foreach` interface to genome windows of genetic variation in BCF or VCF files.

 # Usage